eliud-kagema/eliud-kagema.github.io/README.md

 ## Project Summary
-Welcome to my portfolio!
-This repository showcases my skills. projects and a summary of myself.
+Within this repository, you'll find a showcase of my skills, projects, and a brief overview of yours truly.